sjabarnia/sjabarnia/README.md

 - I’m currently taking the MIT data science course to improve my understanding of the fundamentals... and oh boy am I learning something new every day!
 While it's a lot of work, I am very happy to have started my 2025 with this awesome course.
 - I’m looking to collaborate on any thing related to wildfires and other natural perils! if you have an idea or a project in mind, please reach out - maybe we can help each other!
-- How to reach me: sjabarnia@nearmap.com or jabarnia@gmail.com, happy to chat anytime!
+- How to reach me: sjabarnia@nearmap.com or www.shivajabarnia.com, happy to chat anytime!

 PS:
-Check out this white paper by Madeleine Lopeman and I around our Hurricane score! https://betterview.com/hubfs/downloads/Betterview_WP-003_Hurricane-Risk.pdf?hsLang=en
+Check out this white paper around our Hurricane score! https://betterview.com/hubfs/downloads/Betterview_WP-003_Hurricane-Risk.pdf?hsLang=en